 Is CBC the Next CBD?

-Discovered almost 50 years ago, CBC, short for Cannabichromene, is considered one of the ‘big six’ cannabinoids found in the cannabis plant.
+CBC, short for Cannabichromene, has been discovered almost 50 years ago.
+And it is one of the ‘big six’ cannabinoids from the cannabis plant.

 Like its sister cannabinoid, CBD, CBC is not psychoactive, meaning it won’t get you high.

-In a 1975 study, it was discovered that Cannabichromene was the second most prominent cannabinoid, after THC.
+A 1975 study showed that Cannabichromene was the second most prominent cannabinoid, after THC.

 According to the authors of the study, Tuner, Hadley, and Holley, Cannabichromene could make up to over 60% of a plant’s cannabinoid profile.

-You must be wondering, if CBC was found to be this much concentrated in the cannabis plant, how comes it’s not as popular as CBD and THC?
+You must be wondering if CBC was this much concentrated in the cannabis plant, how come it’s not as popular as CBD and THC?

 Today’s cannabis plants are often selected for high CBD and THC content.
 This means that very few plants will have high-enough CBC contents for commercial extraction and use.

-However, as more research comes to light, and the effects of Cannabichromene in the human body becomes more evident, it’s expected that cannabis strains high in CBC will start growing popular.
+However, as more research comes to light, and the effects of Cannabichromene in the human body becomes more evident, many expect that cannabis strains high in CBC will start growing popular.

 Chemical Structure And Properties of Cannabichromene